iwleonards/extract-mfg/README.md

 This script assumes it is being run on a Windows PC with the mfg_dat_decode.exe program.
 It will exploit the gateway and download the certs as well run the mfg_dat_decode.exe to save the EAP-TLS credentials into a local folder.
 The local folder will be named `<ModelNumber>_<SerialNumber>` and will exist in the same directory as the script.

-If you include "--install_backdoor=y" as a command argument then it will install a telnet backdoor on port 28 that will persist with reboots and firmware upgrades.
+If you include "--installBackdoor" as a command argument then it will install a telnet backdoor on port 28 that will persist with reboots and firmware upgrades.

+You can also include "--updateFirmware" as a command argument to install the latest firmware stored in this repo as the last step of the process.

 ## Instructions
 1) Downgrade your Gateway